-When I previously commented on my teenage daughter’s water use and the fact my water bill dropped in half when she went to college, she responded in kind with a short comment.
-Behind the scenes, I received several comments about her comments and requests for her to expand her comments to a full post.
+When I previously commented on my teenage daughter’s water consumption and the fact my water bill dropped in half when she went to college, she responded in kind with a short comment.
+Behind the scene, I received several comments about her comments and requests for her to expand her comments to a full post.
 I hope you enjoy her post more than me.

 At the request of my “know-it-all” Father I have decided to write a small blog entry to serve as an explanation to why I am correct and my father is not.
 This justification is three fold.